 He was signed as an amateur free agent by the New York Giants before the 1950 season.
 The twenty-year-old pitcher was assigned to the Oshkosh Giants of the Wisconsin State League where he went 23-4 with a 2.70 ERA and leading the league with both his 23 victories and 288 strikeouts in 227 innings and was named as the All-Star pitcher.
 He struck out 120 more batters than anyone else in the circuit, but "only" finished 4th in ERA.

-Joe would come right back in 1951 with the Sunbury Giants of the class B Interstate League and rack up a 18-8 record with a 2.39 ERA, again leading his league with 212 strikeouts and making the All-Star team.
+Joe came right back in 1951 with the Sunbury Giants of the class B Interstate League and racked up a 18-8 record with a 2.39 ERA, again leading his league with 212 strikeouts and making the All-Star team.

-Margoneri would spend the next two seasons (1952-53) with the United States Military Services during the Korean War.
-He would arrive back in time for the 1954 season with the Nashville Vols of the Southern Association, going 15-10 with a 4.50 ERA and leading the league with 184 strikeouts.
+Margoneri spent the next two seasons (1952-1953) with the United States Military during the Korean War.
+He arrived back in time for the 1954 season with the Nashville Vols of the Southern Association, going 15-10 with a 4.50 ERA and leading the league with 184 strikeouts.

-Joe would be with the AAA Minneapolis Millers in 1955 and win 9 and lose 6 and get his chance to try on the big league hitters when the 1956 Giants called him in 1956.
-Joe would appear in 23 outings and go 6-6 with a 3.93 ERA.
+Joe was with the AAA Minneapolis Millers in 1955 and won 9 and lost 6, getting his chance to try on big league hitters for size when the Giants called him up in 1956.
+Joe appeared in 23 games and went 6-6 with a 3.93 ERA.
 In 1957, he got one more chance in the majors.
-Joe went 1-1 in 13 appearances and this would finish up his big league career with a 7-7 record and a 4.29 ERA.
+Joe went 1-1 in 13 appearances and this finished up his big league career with a 7-7 record and a 4.29 ERA.

 At age 27, Joe wasn't quite ready to call it a career just yet and he headed back to the high minors where he stayed until 1960, but no calls came and the thirty-year-old finished with the AAA Indianapolis Indians with a record of 88-52 and a 3.71 ERA over his nine active seasons in the minors leagues.

 From 1962 to 1991, Margoneri was in the corrugated paper business as a supervisor for the International Paper Company and the St. Regis Paper Company in Pittsburgh, PA.
-Then retired to West Newton, PA.
+He then retired to West Newton, PA.